vinkrish/boston-housi/predict-house-price/README.md

     # Create cross-validation sets from the training data
     cv_sets = ShuffleSplit(n_splits = 10, test_size = 0.20, random_state = 0)

-    # TODO: Create a decision tree regressor object
+    # Create a decision tree regressor object
     regressor = DecisionTreeRegressor()

-    # TODO: Create a dictionary for the parameter 'max_depth' with a range from 1 to 10
+    # Create a dictionary for the parameter 'max_depth' with a range from 1 to 10
     params = {'max_depth': range(1,11)}

-    # TODO: Transform 'performance_metric' into a scoring function using 'make_scorer'
+    # Transform 'performance_metric' into a scoring function using 'make_scorer'
     scoring_fnc = make_scorer(performance_metric)

-    # TODO: Create the grid search cv object --> GridSearchCV()
+    # Create the grid search cv object --> GridSearchCV()
     # Make sure to include the right parameters in the object:
     # (estimator, param_grid, scoring, cv) which have values 'regressor', 'params', 'scoring_fnc', and 'cv_sets' respectively.
     grid = GridSearchCV(estimator=regressor, param_grid=params, scoring=scoring_fnc, cv=cv_sets)